Corinne Barker: Film and theater career

 She began acting in theater productions in Portland in the early-1900s.
-She relocated from Portland to New York City in 1910, and appeared in a stage production of The Crinoline Girl with Julian Eltinge.
+She moved from Portland to New York City in 1910, and appeared in a stage production of The Crinoline Girl with Julian Eltinge.
 She married William Barker in Portland some time prior to 1916.

 Barker began appearing in films in 1918, debuting in Money Mad.
-Her second film appearance in Peck's Bad Girl (1918) was praised by Variety, who noted: "Corinne Barker as the wily Hortense could not have been better cast."
+Her second film appearance in Peck's Bad Girl (1918) was praised by Variety, which noted: "Corinne Barker as the wily Hortense could not have been better cast."
 She appeared in a handful of features in 1919, including One Week of Life, The Peace of Roaring River, and The Climbers, the latter of which starred Corinne Griffith.
 She subsequently had a supporting role opposite Marion Davies in the drama The Restless Sex (1920).
 Barker married actor Hobart Henley in New York City in July 1920, after which she appeared in Why Girls Leave Home (1921), and Enchantment (also 1921), the latter of which also starred Davies.

 In New York, Barker worked as a stage actress as well as a costume designer, designing the costumes for a 1926 Broadway production of No, No, Nanette.
 In late 1927, she began designing costumes for Vincent Youmans' stage productions.
-She resided on the Upper West Side at 78th Street with husband Henley, and her mother.
+She resided on the Upper West Side at 78th Street with husband Henley and her mother.